 Herein, the overall performance of the machine learning algorithms was not significantly affected by the sea level height difference that was used to represent the effective Loop Current.
-However, for 1998, 2002, 2009, 2010, and 2013, the model had a much higher false positive rate (38.1%, 51.4%, 22.0%, 51.9%, 55.2%) versus 37.8% for all years.
+However, for 1998, 2002, 2009, 2010, and 2013, the SVM ? model had a much higher false positive rate (38.1%, 51.4%, 22.0%, 51.9%, 55.2%) versus 37.8% for all years.
 This suggests other factors not considered in the explanatory variables may be needed to improve bloom prediction for those years.

 There are several differences between the methodology applied herein and the Hill et al. (2019) analysis.
 First, different explanatory variables were used.
 The Hill et al. (2019) study used satellite remote sensing chlorophyll as a proxy for K. brevis, whereas direct cell counts were used here.
 Second, they did not consider wind speed, river flow or nutrient loads.
 These approaches are all complementary and show the promise of machine learning approaches not only in modeling various aspects of K. brevis blooms, but HAB events more generally.